erwincoumans/RC-Receiver-Interface/README.md

 # Example Sketch and Hardware Setup

-The example sketch ```RC-Receiver-Interface.ino``` sets up the receiver such that you can connect your receiver to pins 8, 9, 10, 11.
+The example sketch ```RC-Receiver-Interface.ino``` sets up the receiver such that you can connect your receiver to pins 19, 20, 21, 22.
 Channel order is throttle, aileron, elevator, rudder.
-Sketch is modified to act as joystick to work with ROS racecar from F1-10 On Teensy 3.2, sett USB Type as Fligh Sim Controls + Joystick Tested with HobbyKing Quanum i8 8ch 2.4GHZ AFHDS 2A Digital Proportional Radio System Transmitter and Receiver
+Sketch is modified to act as joystick to work with ROS racecar from F1-10 with Button 4 and Button 5 connected to the 3-state switch on the remote.
+On Teensy 3.2, sett USB Type as Fligh Sim Controls + Joystick Tested with HobbyKing Quanum i8 8ch 2.4GHZ AFHDS 2A Digital Proportional Radio System Transmitter and Receiver